jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Here's a question: Do we know our fate like we know the polar bears?
 Given how much anger, angst, and confusion we have in our politics, the answer is no.

 This book will teach you about human evolution.
 Our story is the same as all other lifeforms.
-The environment is constantly changing, requiring Life to always play catch up and look for updated adaptations to better harvest resources and procreate.
+The environment is constantly changing, requiring Life to always play catch up and look for updated adaptations to harvest resources well enough to procreate.

 We think we understand Life's requirement to evolve.
 Almost every person, leader, company, and ideology says they want to give people a happier Life.
-But all the marches, protests, strikes, fears of job losses, and other outbursts of frustration from all over society show we don't know how to drop old ways of living and adopt the new adaptations we need to prosper.
+But all the marches, protests, strikes, fears of job losses, and other outbursts of frustration from all over society today show we don't know how to drop old ways of living and adopt the new adaptations we need to prosper.
 Most of human politics is resisting evolution and trying to justify why others should bear the burden of humanity's refusal to drop old ways of living and start anew.

-So, this book will teach how move on from the past and roll your own dice to harness the innovation that'll ease your pain.
+So, this book will teach how move on from the past and roll your own dice to harness the technological innovation that'll ease your pain and give you a happier life.

 Because animals sadly can't change their genes.
 They must endure the pain of "survival of the fittest" to evolve.
-We can change our fate by updating our characteristics with modern technology to harness resources better.
+We can change our fate by updating our characteristics with modern technology.
 Keep reading, and you'll learn how to use politics to evolve humanity and upgrade Life on Earth.

-### Dedication
+## Dedication

 For everyone using up their soul while creating something new.

-### Quote
+## Quote

 > _"We shape our tools and thereafter our tools shape us."_

 [Marshall McLuhan](https://www.goodreads.com/quotes/tag/tools)

-### Table of Contents
+## Table of Contents

 [[toc]]